We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 Given its rich cultural heritage, it’s perhaps unsurprising that Stratford-upon-Avon boasts three theatres, providing plenty of options for memorable evenings out.
 The medieval town also offers excellent shopping and a variety of dining experiences.
 At Christmas, the streets come alive with over 200 stalls, making it one of the largest and most festive Christmas markets in the West Midlands.

-The average property price in Stratford-upon-Avon is £409,333.
+The average property price in Stratford-upon-Avon is £406,402.

 14. Horsham, South East England

 Sitting pretty on the upper reaches of the River Arun in West Sussex, the town of Horsham was also ranked highly by Rightmove.
-Its location – 31 miles south of London and 19 miles north of Brighton – which offers excellent rail links, is arguably the one reason for this.
+Its location – 31 miles south of London and 19 miles north of Brighton – offers excellent rail links, and is arguably the reason for this.
 But this historic market town has plenty more to offer.

 One of Horsham’s most charming streets is the Causeway, home to characterful half-timbered houses, the elegant St Mary’s Church, and a local museum.
 Strolling down here offers fascinating insights into Horsham’s past.
 Piries Place, on the flipside, is the modern side of town, boasting an Everyman Cinema and a whole range of buzzing bars and restaurants.